noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/committing.md

 ---

 #  Deciding to Host a Tournament
+{: .no_toc }

+- TOC
+{:toc}

 ## Decide on a date for the tournament
-* Check to make sure it’s not the same date as a UCF home game, as you can’t reserve classrooms on those days: https://ucfknights.com/sports/football/schedule.
+Check to make sure it’s not the same date as a UCF home game, as you can’t reserve classrooms on those days: https://ucfknights.com/sports/football/schedule.

 ### For ACF: